dhadka/ezcache/README.md

 ## Storage Providers

 By default, `hosted` storage is used which is backed by the GitHub Actions Cache servers.
 As such, the same [usage limits and eviction policy](https://docs.github.com/en/free-pro-team@latest/actions/guides/caching-dependencies-to-speed-up-workflows#usage-limits-and-eviction-policy) applies.
-The following alternatives can be used:
+You can also use one of these alternative storage providers.

+**

+1. Hosted enforces [branch scoping](https://docs.github.com/en/actions/guides/caching-dependencies-to-speed-up-workflows#restrictions-for-accessing-a-cache), meaning caches can only be shared between key is not supported.
+All branches in a repo can read and write to the same collection of caches.

 ### `local`